 • Personalized report based on labs + history, genetics, and biomarkers to identify specific contributers or risks to cognitive decline

-• Access to educational guides, videos, community forums, and quarterly Town Hall recordings with Dr. Bredesen
+Access to search engine to find educational guides, videos, community forums, and quarterly Town Hall recordings

 • Practitioner locator to connect with brain health coaches or clinicians

-• Mobile app to view your reports, track progress, and access resources on the go
+• ReCODE mobile app to view your reports, integrate tracking, and access resources on the go

 Note: Labs are not included in the program subscription and are billed separately.